ducdevday/MiaTicket_Server/README.md

 - Docker

 # 3. Enviroment
+- Create new instance in the SQL Server for WebApi with any name you like.
-- Create new instance in the SQL Server with any name you like.
+- Create new instance in the SQL Server for Hangfire with any name you like.
 - Add enviroment variables.

 ```